 On September 27, 2013, the Company ("Borrower") entered into agreements with ACF FINCO I LP (successor-in-interest to Keltic Financial Partners II, LP) ("ACF") ("Lender"), that provide the Company with long term financing through a six million dollar (\$6,000,000) secured revolving note (the "Note").
 The Note has a term of three years and has no amortization prior to maturity.
 The interest rate for the Note is a fluctuating rate that, when annualized, is equal to the greatest of (A) the Prime Rate plus three and one quarter percent (3.25%), (B) the LIBOR Rate plus six and one quarter percent (6.25%), and (C) six and one half percent (6.50%), with the interest paid on a monthly basis.
-At December 31, 2014 and 2013 the interest rate was 6.5%.
+At March 31, 2015 and 2014 the interest rate was 6.5%.
 Loan advances pursuant to the Note are based on the accounts receivable balance and other assets.
-Upon execution of the Note, approximately three million fifty thousand dollars (\$3,050,000) was advanced for the full repayment of the AR Credit Facility and fees from Wells Fargo related to the early termination thereof.
-At the time of close, there was approximately nine hundred thousand (\$900,000) of availability under the new Note in excess of amounts paid to extinguish the debt and fees with Wells Fargo.
 The Company incurred certain cash expense and commitment fees related to obtaining the agreement of approximately \$170,000, which has been paid.
 The Note is secured by all of the Company's property and assets, whether real or personal, tangible or intangible, and whether now owned or hereafter acquired, or in which it now has or at any time in the future may acquire any right, title or interests.
 On April 21, 2014, the Company entered into the First Amendment and Waiver to the Loan and Security Agreement with ACF to adjust the covenants.
-On December 3, 2014, the Company entered into a Second Amendment and Waiver to the Loan and Security Agreement with ACF to adjust the future covenants as outlined below and waived certain defaults.
-The ACF facility includes certain covenants which require compliance until termination of the agreement.
+On December 3, 2014, the Company entered into a Second Amendment and Waiver to the Loan and Security Agreement with ACF.
+On April 1, 2015 the Company entered into a third Amendment and Waiver to the Loan and Security Agreement with ACF to adjust the future covenants as outlined below and update the overall document to reflect changes to the business.
 As of the date of this report, the Company was in compliance with all such covenants or had received waivers related thereto.